 (Radio Frequency remote control) A handheld, wireless device used to operate audio, video and other electronic equipment using radio frequency (RF) transmission.
-Unlike the more common infrared (IR) remotes, RF remotes do not require line of sight and do not have to be aimed at the equipment.
-In fact, RF remotes can be operated from another room.
-RF Receivers (Base Stations) Are Required Since most equipment is IR based and comes with an IR sensor located on the front panel, the RF must wind up as IR.
-This is accomplished with an RF receiver, which is a base station and antenna, that accepts RF signals and converts them to IR.
-For use inside equipment cabinets, the receiver typically has an "IR blaster" that showers IR signals to all components by reflecting off the closed cabinet door.
-The RF receiver also has sockets for several IR emitters (IR flashers) that are wired to, and pasted directly over, the IR sensors in the equipment for precise aiming.
-See IR remote control and RF.
+Unlike the common infrared (IR) remotes, RF remotes do not have to be aimed at the equipment.
+RF Receivers (Base Stations) Are Required Most A/V equipment is IR based and has an IR sensor on the front panel.
+Because RF remote control signals must wind up as IR signals at the IR sensors, an RF receiver (base station and antenna) accepts RF and converts it to IR.
+Receivers are wired to an "IR emitter" (flasher) pasted onto the sensor of each device or to an "IR blaster" located inside the home theater cabinet.
+The blaster reflects off the closed cabinet door, showering IR signals to all the devices at the same time.
+See IR remote control, Wi-Fi remote control and RF.